john-k-walton/Prologue-Oscillators/README.md

 As to the oscillators themselves; for ease of use, every model within the same family, has the same control structure, and methods - learn one, learn them all!
 But in each model, the controls will take you in vastly different spaces.... and sometimes, you'll make some music along the way :0) enjoy!

 Plaits algorithmic models use four inputs to express their individual wide ranging sonic landscapes.
 Unfortunately, Prologue only presents eight control points to the user.
 For models with a single, or two inputs, developers have managed a large number of schema to control their models.
 These models have four inputs, just setting values for inputs consumes half the controls. therefore, the models have been packaged with a variety of control schemas, two are presented here:
-LFO2 - this schema presents a method of appling two sine wave LFO's freely to one or a pair of any inputs.
+* LFO2 - this schema presents a method of appling two LFO's freely to one or a pair of any inputs. in addition to the main LFO, a built-in LFO2 is provided for complex periodic variations.
-ENV - this schema presents an indexed set of one hundred various structured single input combinations of the Prologue's LFO and an internally generated envelope, key tracked across the keyboard from opposite ends.
-The LFO may also be used to modulate the Envelopes amplitude.
+* ENV - this schema presents an indexed combination of envelope, key tracking, and main LFO modulation options. key tracking can be used to cross fade from Envelope to LFO. the LFO and Envelope may be summed or multiplied. opposite slope indicies may be applied to sub and main layers for even more interesting intonations across the keyboard for very complex modulations.

 Select the schema for the model you want to explore, then load and go crazy!